 Hydrogeology-related knowledge has been reported in an online Inventory with open access for researchers and the public.
-This work has been implemented by the European Federation of Geologists Linked Third Parties (19 National Associations) participating in the project.
+This work has been implemented by the European Federation of Geologists Linked Third Parties (20 National Associations) participating in the project.
 They put together the scattered hydrogeology-related information from diverse sources, consulting at national level the relevant reports and databases of universities, research centres, government bodies, territorial administrative offices and other parties involved in hydrogeology research, using the terminology and the guidelines created in WP 1 and the stakeholder network mobilised by the national workshops in Task 2.2.

 The recent deliverable contains the overview of the more "qualitative" information concerning practical and scientific knowledge in the particular country providing more detailed information on source, as well as barriers and gaps in finding and collecting data for the Inventory.
-The data for UK and Ireland, as explained further in the text, have been provided in the updated version of this deliverable.
+The missing data for UK, Ireland and Switzerland, as explained further in the text, will be provided in the updated version of this deliverable as soon as these data become available (no later by the end of June 2017).